DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 **You should check with your school and training provider what their requirements are.**

 <%= render Cards::QuoteComponent.new(
-    text: "“A quote I remember is 'it never gets easier, you just get better.'”",
+    text: "A quote I remember is 'it never gets easier, you just get better.'",
-    attribution: "PE trainee from 2024/25",
+    attribution: "Physical education (PE) trainee from 2024/25",
     classes: "govuk-!-margin-bottom-5"
 ) %>